 - Setup marking plan for set pieces – man mark or zone or combination

 - Watch certain players on corner kicks, especially those who are big and tall

-The tactics and strategy you take coming into a game often hinge on the team you’re playing.
+The pre-game tactics and strategy you take coming into a game often hinge on the team you’re playing, the other team’s style of play.
 However, the best teams stick to their game no matter who they’re playing.
 Spain won the 2010 World Cup not by adjusting their style of play but sticking to it.
-But famous coaches like Jose Mourinho, is known for his stringent defense and conservative play, packing the box with players if they’re playing say away from home at the Camp Nou against Barcelona.

 What about Manchester United’s Alex Ferguson?
 What does he tell his team prior to a game?
 What can be assured his all Manchester United teams come out ready to play.
 They don’t jog around the park and know they’re going to win the game just because they showed up.
 They are aggressive and go at the other team.